milicns/company-management-system/README.md

 ### API and testing
 - For API testing postman collection is provided, some of the tests are executed as a part of GitHub Actions and linter.
 After running the application, import postman collection and test endpoints.
-After registration and login use generated token in Auth header to perform Create, Patch and Delete operations.
+After registration and login use generated token in Auth header Bearer token to perform Create, Patch and Delete operations.

 ### Future steps
 - Improve integration tests.
 Create test database and test Kafka broker, currently storage is mocked with interface.